 Ciao a tutti!

-We’ve been having some gorgeous Autumn days in New York.
-This beautiful weather lends itself well to a nice stroll in the city.
+We have been having some gorgeous Autumn days in New York.
+This beautiful weather lends itself well to a nice stroll in the city (one of my FAVORITE activities).

 The High Line is the perfect place for a walk.
 Located on Manhattan’s West Side, the High Line is a park built on an elevated rail structure.
 It runs from Gansevoort Street to 34th Street about 1.45 miles.